 In addition to my academic writing, I also write for a public audience, including writing about technology and society at Time.com.
 Check out the following stories in print and online:

-- Celebrity Nude Photo Hack Exposes Flaw In How We Think About Privacy and the Cloud, Time Opinion September 2, 2014, explains how we should best approach privacy and cloud computing.
+- Celebrity Nude Photo Hack Exposes Flaw In How We Think About Privacy and the Cloud, Time Ideas September 2, 2014, explains how we should best approach privacy and cloud computing.

-- The Real Reason You Should Be Worried About That Facebook Experiment, Time Opinion July 2, 2014, reveals the funding cuts that are incentivizing big data experimentation and dubious ethics in corporate contexts.
+- The Real Reason You Should Be Worried About That Facebook Experiment, Time Ideas July 2, 2014, reveals the funding cuts that are incentivizing big data experimentation and dubious ethics in corporate contexts.

 - Don't Gut NASA Space Missions, CNN Opinion December 14, 2013, describes how impending cuts to NASA's Curiosity and Cassini missions don't just affect science, but impact American STEM jobs, education, and innovation.